Recent updates for 2022 Funding

 Other ongoing funding

 The Land and Water Conservation Fund is a funding source to help local, state, and tribal governments buy land and/or construct improvements on land for conservation and recreation.
 In Maine it is administered by the Bureau of Parks and Lands in the Maine Department of Agriculture, specifically by Doug Beck (firstname.lastname@example.org).
-To date, Maine’s tribal communities have only been funded by the LWCF twice back in the 70s, but their applications are encouraged for the next funding cycle beginning September 1, 2020.
 You can read more about the fund on this website.
 You can also view Doug Beck’s powerpoint made specifically to answer questions from tribal members here.

 The Native American Agriculture Fund (NAAF) seeks grant applications from state and federally recognized Tribes, 501(c)(3) organizations, educational organizations, and Community Development Financial Institutions (CDFIs).
 Toni Stanger-Mclaughlin (Colville), NAAF Director of Programs, said of the fund: “The promise of self-determination through our food systems is within our grasp and we look forward to funding projects that uplift all of Indian Country, especially our Native farmers and ranchers, with this funding cycle.”

 The fund RAISE or “Rebuilding American Infrastructure with Sustainability and Equity” is an option for municipal, county, state or tribal agencies to build alternative transit trails.
 Rural locales may be eligible for more than 80% project costs.